brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 Our approach is to bring the right mix of people, resources and governance together to innovate toward a brilliant vision and realise brilliant outcomes.

 ## For good makers & doers
-We provide makers & doers of social goods with the investment, support, expertise and networks to launch and build a successful future for themselves and those they serve.
-We welcome individuals, charities, social enterprises, mission-led businesses and organisations.
+We provide you with the investment, support, expertise and networks that you need to launch and build a successful future for yourself and those you choose to serve.

 We are investing in you and in your team, developing your capability as leaders, makers and doers.
 Our measure of success is a self reliant and sustainable business that will deliver social value long into the future.